John Harbaugh not sorry; Urban Meyer can’t apologize enough

 “We didn’t expect to get the ball back, but I’d already decided, we decided, that if we got the ball back, we were going to try to get the yards, and we got it back with 3 seconds left,” Harbaugh said.

-And he returned Fangio’s dig that “we expected that from them,” with one of his own, criticizing the Broncos for trying to score a meaningless TD in the closing seconds.
+And he returned Fangio’s dig that “we expected that from them” with one of his own, criticizing the Broncos for trying to score a meaningless TD in the closing seconds.

 “I don’t know that there’s a 16-point touchdown that’s going to be possible right there, so that didn’t have anything to do with winning the game,” he said.